learning-paths/pathway-clojure/content/index.md

 ### About the Author & Do I need math skills?

 My name is Jay Martin.
 My goal in writing this tutorial is to help others avoid the mistakes I made when first setting about to learn programming.
-I hope to reach the people who think that Clojure and functional programming is exclusively for 'the really smart programmers' etc. Nonsense!
+I hope to reach the people who think that Clojure and functional programming are exclusively for 'the really smart programmers' etc. Not true!
 Clojure is for those willing to put in the work to learn it.

 Learning is a topic I'm keenly interested in.
 After all, it affects every part of our lives.
 In my talk, [The Value of Learning](https://youtu.be/aEh5VAfp79A), I lay out two contrasting modes of learning, outside-in versus inside-out.
 These can be summarized informally by saying: either the crux of the responsibility and action of learning lies in the external environment of the student, i.e. with the University itself, or rather it lies within the individual student.
 Another way to think of it is whether or not the learning is being imparted to the student or whether the student is the one who is actively assimilating the learning experience.

 I believe we can improve both sides of this learning equation by taking a balanced approach.
 There's a time and place for both modes and we must experiment with the ratio, means and methods among these approaches to find the most effective way to help learners succeed in their learning goals.
 One area I'd like to focus on throughout this resource is that of reading code.
 I intend to expose newcomers to the code reading patterns of professional coders.
-I'm very excited about this idea and believe it has the potential to open up new areas of collaboration and connection between veterans and new recruits.
+I'm very excited about this idea and believe it has the potential to open up new areas of collaboration and connection between experienced and new programmers.

 If you are willing to try to learn, there is reward enough in the trying to justify your efforts here.
 It is my experience that anyone can significantly improve their own capacity for learning through the practice and effort of trying.
 Math is an unforgiving subject.
 Most of us, myself included get so busy in school that we fail to correct our understanding for that 10% of the material we missed on the exam.
 The following year, in Algebra II, that 10% becomes 20%, and so on, until the weight of our previous misunderstandings prevent us from even trying.
 That's normal.
 We told ourselves we preferred other subjects to math anyway.
 We shrugged it off by saying "I'm just not a math person".

 It's never too late to become a math person!
 Just ask Dr. Barbara Oakley of [Learning How to Learn](https://www.coursera.org/learn/learning-how-to-learn) internet fame.
 She became technical by _**trying**_.

-I'm 47 this year.
-Over these path three years, studying programming has re-invigorated my intellect and I'm happier than ever thanks to the mental challenge, regular exercise, good sleep routine, and a strong sense of purpose.
-I want to build things to improve the daily lives of people.

-To bolster my confidence in Math and fill in any gaps, I researched at-home math curriculum and purchased [the best Algebra course I could find](http://www.teachingtextbooks.com/).
+To bolster my own confidence in Math and fill-in any gaps, I researched at-home math curriculum and purchased [the best Algebra course I could find](http://www.teachingtextbooks.com/).
 Of course, [Khan Academy](https://www.khanacademy.org/) is another high-quality freely available resource.
 It's true that many people claim [you don't have to be good at math to learn to code](https://www.theatlantic.com/technology/archive/2015/09/you-dont-have-to-be-good-at-math-to-learn-to-code/403342/), but I also think its good to start practicing a little math every week, because it's such a great way to warm up our problem solving acumen.
 It also helps when you want to read up on the theories and algorithms that underlie our programming languages and tools.
 This is completely optional but you just might find that a "take the bull by the horns " approach is motivating for you.
-If not, skip the math for now and pick it if and when the time feels right in your learning journey.
+If not, you can skip the math for now and pick it up if and when the time feels right in your learning journey.

+I'm not an expert programmer.
+I'm someone who has surveyed the programming landscape in search of a better way of building software.
+Please balance any advice in this guide by talking with others about why they write software the way they do.

 ### Authorship voice